ronf/asyncssh/docs/index.rst

 =================

-AsyncSSH is a Python package which provides an asynchronous client and server implementation of the SSHv2 protocol on top of the Python asyncore framework.
-It requires Python 3.2 or later and the PyCrypto library for some cryptographic functions.
+AsyncSSH is a Python package which provides an asynchronous client and server implementation of the SSHv2 protocol on top of the Python asyncio framework.
+It requires Python 3.4 or later and the PyCrypto library for some cryptographic functions.

 This package is released under the following terms: